Smolla-ITc/visual_cache/README.md

 # Visual Cache

-A Flutter package for easily obtaining the size of the application cache. `VisualCache` allows you to retrieve the cache size in a human-readable format (MB or GB), making it suitable for displaying cache-related information in your app's UI.
+A Flutter package for easily obtaining the size of the application cache. `Visual Cache` allows you to retrieve the cache size in a human-readable format (MB or GB), making it suitable for displaying cache-related information in your app's UI.

 ## Features